Let's admit it. Catalina Island is a very cool place. I simply love all of it. Even Avalon, though I'm usually not for touristy places.

-While walking on one of the small streets towards the theatre, it was already dark, and as we passed a house where the lights were on, form the corner of my eye I thought I saw this huge owl carved of wood sitting just inside the windows.
+While walking on one of the small streets towards the theatre, it was already dark.
+As we passed a house where the lights were on, from the corner of my eye, I thought I saw this huge owl carved of wood sitting just inside the window.

-Then we stopped to look and the thing looked like it wasn't wood but more like feathers.
+Then we stopped to take a peak, and the thing looked like it wasn't wood, but more like feathers.
 Hmm, so these folks have a huge stuffed owl.
 OK.
 And then the thing moved.
 It turned its head and looked at us!

 At night, it started raining, and did so on and off until next noon.
 We were prepared for it, there was a trench around the tent, all other items were secured, so everything was OK.